Let's Make a Splan: Risk-Aware Trajectory Optimization in a Normalized Gaussian Splat: Experimental Results

-We report Precision-Recall curves in Fig.~\ref{fig:precision_recall}. \catnipsstar achieves a high precision, indicating that most of the detected collisions were true collisions.
+We report Precision-Recall curves in Fig.~\ref{fig:precision_recall}. \Review{ \catnipsstar achieves a high precision, indicating that most of the detected collisions were true collisions.
 However, the comparatively low recall indicates that unsafe configurations were classified as safe. \splatnavstar achieves higher recall, indicating that the method is more conservative and will result in fewer collisions.
 However, the lower precision indicates the presence of false positives, which would cause a motion planner to behave overly conservatively.
-The \methodname constraint achieves higher precision and recall than either \splatnavstar or \catnipsstar.
-Further, Fig.~\ref{fig:precision_recall} shows that the thresholds $\alpha$ and $\beta$ in \methodname allow for significant control of the behavior of the constraint, ranging from highly aggressive near the left to more conservative on the right.
+The \methodname constraint achieves higher precision and recall than either \catnipsstar or \splatnavstar. }{ All three methods achieve high recall, indicating that all were able to classify unsafe configurations correctly. \catnips has the lowest precision, indicating the presence of false positives which would cause a motion planner to behave overly conservatively, and has very limited control over the behavior of their constraint when $\sigma$ is varied. \splatnav achieves higher precision and recall, with some control over the constraint behavior.
+The \methodname constraint achieves the highest precision and recall.}{7-VI.C, 18-VI.C} Further, Fig.~\ref{fig:precision_recall} shows that the thresholds $\alpha$ and $\beta$ in \methodname allow for significant control of the behavior of the constraint, ranging from highly aggressive near the left to more conservative on the right.